-16. Participation in the HAP and coordination with other service providers,
+16. Participation in the H4H and coordination with other service providers, members.

-All CoC and ESG funded providers are expected to participate in our area's CoC, known as the Homeless Action Partnership (HAP), and will work collaboratively to coordinate funding that addresses the needs of the entire CoC.
+All CoC and ESG funded providers are expected to participate in our area's CoC, known as the Housing for Health Partnership (H4H), and will work collaboratively to coordinate funding that addresses the needs of the entire CoC.
 To meet these goals, the CoC requires that all ESG and CoC funded providers not only participate in HMIS and coordinated entry, but also:

-- Attend HAP meetings and work groups. - Ensure that staff members coordinate as needed regarding referrals and service delivery with staff members from other CoC agencies in order to ensure that services are not duplicated, and clients can easily and efficiency

-- access the services they need. - Ensure that staff members participate in any CoC trainings related to improving coordination among HAP members.
+- Attend H4H meetings and work groups. - Ensure that staff members coordinate as needed regarding referrals and service delivery with staff members from other CoC agencies in order to ensure that services are not duplicated and clients can easily and efficiency access the services they need. - Ensure that staff members participate in any CoC trainings related to improving coordination among H4H